 * Combination of all three plans

 Because the HECM loan does not require any monthly mortgage payments, it is called a rising debt loan or a rising balance loan, the opposite of a typical mortgage where you make monthly mortgage payments and the balance does down.
 For this reason, the reverse mortgage balance can potentially end up higher than the value of your home.
-However, written into the HECM transaction is an important safeguard called "non-recourse."
+However, written into the HECM transaction and jumbo reverse is an important safeguard called "non-recourse."
 Simply put, the house stands for the debt.
 You can never owe more than the home is worth no matter the balance.